-For the sixth summer in a row, in partnership with the National Forest Foundation and the United States Forest Service, Walking Mountains Science Center will be offering its Natural Resource Internship for high school students.
+For the eighth summer in a row, in partnership with the National Forest Foundation and the United States Forest Service, Walking Mountains Science Center will be offering its Natural Resource Internship for high school students.
 Twelve interns will earn college credit and be paid a weekly stipend to conduct conservation field work for the USFS.
 Interns will gain experience collecting data, restoring trails and habitat, removing invasive species, and inventorying trout populations.
-Interns will also earn 4 Special Topics credits from Colorado Mountain College, hike multiple mountains and valleys, and spend three days at the Polar Star Inn of the 10th Mountain Division Hut System on the slopes of New York Mountain over the course of the 8-week internship.
-Interns will gain experience in natural resource monitoring and management, gain exposure to careers in the Environmental Sciences and Natural Resources, and have a unique opportunity to explore and study remote areas of the Eagle-Holy Cross Ranger District that few people visit.
+Interns will also earn 3 Special Topics credits from Colorado Mountain College, hike multiple mountains and valleys, and spend three days at the Harry Gates Hut of the 10th Mountain Division Hut System.
+Over the course of the 6-week internship interns will gain experience in natural resource monitoring and management, gain exposure to careers in the Environmental Sciences and Natural Resources, and have a unique opportunity to explore and study remote areas of the Eagle-Holy Cross Ranger District that few people visit.

-• Click here to see internship responsibilities and expectations
+Click here to see more detailed internship responsibilities and expectations.

 The High School Natural Resource Internship is not a residential program.
 Walking Mountains Science Center does not have residential facilities.
 This program is intended for students who already have access to room and board in Eagle County.

 Please contact Leah Lentz at firstname.lastname@example.org or 970.827.9725 x112 with any questions.